“A musical and lyrical masterpiece …”

 A story of perception, isolation, freedom and ambition, “The Golden Cage” is a story about breaking free of our own isolation and remembering the beauty and freedom we were born to fly with.

-Now the show is ready to fly from stage to screen as we partner with the new “Streaming Musicals” platform (think ‘Netflix’ for original musicals) to distribute the show world-wide via streaming in Fall 2022.
+Now the show is ready to fly from stage to screen as we partner with the new “Streaming Musicals” platform (think ‘Netflix’ for original musicals) to distribute the show world-wide via streaming in late 2022.

 HERE’S WHAT PEOPLE ARE SAYING: